Northern Colorado Bears: Individual teams

-From 1969–1979, Northern Colorado participated in all of the first eleven Women's College World Series (WCWS) tournaments ever held and was the only team to do so.
-The team compiled a WCWS record of 37-22 in those eleven years.
-In 1974, in its sixth trip to the tournament, the team reached the AIAW championship game (its fifth game in two days), only to lose to Southwest Missouri State by a score of 14-7.
-In 1976, the team advanced to the championship game, losing to Michigan State, 3-0.
-Two years later in 1978, the team reached the title game for the third time, falling to UCLA, also by a 3-0 score.
+Basketball

 Football

-The Northern Colorado Bears football program is the intercollegiate American football team for the University of Northern Colorado located in Greeley, Colorado.
+The football program is the intercollegiate American football team for the University of Northern Colorado located in Greeley, Colorado.
 The team competes in the Big Sky Conference at the NCAA Division I Football Championship Subdivision (FCS) level.
 The university's first football team was fielded in 1893.
 The team plays its home games at the on campus 8,533 seat Nottingham Field.

 Northern Colorado made two appearances in the NCAA Division II National Championship Game.
-The Bears defeated Carson–Newman, 23-14 in 1996, and later defeated New Haven, 51-0 in 1997.
+The Bears defeated Carson–Newman (23–14 in 1996) and New Haven (51–0 in 1997).